 These stations have been written for use as a personal meditation on Jesus’ journey to the Cross.

-The journey that Jesus made on that day remains a symbol of Christianity in the world, as it struggles with its own crosses and failures, and the challenges of modern life.
-The streets of our towns are filled with people who carry their personal crosses, who are bruised, battered and broken.
+The journey that Jesus made on that day remains a symbol of Christianity in the world, as it struggles with its own crosses and failures, and the challenges of modern life, changed in so many ways as a result of the pandemic.
+At this time many people carry additional crosses.
+They are anxious, worried, isolated and ill with the virus, and they are bruised, battered and broken.
 Through these Stations of the Cross, Jesus is inviting us to journey with him and to reflect on his suffering as it continues in the lives of his people.
 In solidarity with all who suffer, let us pray that we will be open to whatever he wants us to see, hear and understand.